 At Holme Valley Primary, we assess our pupils to keep track of what they have learnt and to measure the progress they are making.

-In line with the new curriculum and raised expectations, which focusses very much upon ensuring that children acquire a deeper breadth and understanding of the skills and concepts they learn, assessment takes place in stages to allow teachers to plan for strengths and weaknesses.
+In line with the new curriculum and raised expectations, which focuses very much upon ensuring that children acquire a deeper breadth and understanding of the skills, concepts and knowledge they learn, assessment takes place in stages to allow teachers to plan for strengths and weaknesses.
 Rather than ‘moving up’ through phases, the emphasis is on ‘mastering’ a phase, therefore enabling children to gain a better understanding.

 Reporting to parents